THE JOUSTING ARTIST

 The heraldry is that used to identify Sir Lancelot in medieval manuscript illuminations.

-This painting is available as a Limited Edition Giclée Print, LIMITED TO 100 COPIES ONLY, numbers 1-20 being reproduced on canvas just like the original.
+This painting is available as a Limited Edition Giclée Print, LIMITED TO 100 COPIES ONLY.
+CLICK HERE for more information about the limited edition.

 PAS D'ARMES DE L'ARBRE D'OR